lter/im-manual/site-personnel.md

 -  **Row 1** is blank
 -  **Row 2** lists the common-language descriptions of each field.
 -  **Row 3** lists the SalesForce names for each field.
 This assists in upload and cannot be edited.
--  **Data rows:** Each data row represents an affiliation between an individual and a site in a particular role, for a specific period of time.
+-  **Data rows:** Each data row represents an **affiliation** between an individual and a site in a particular role, for a specific period of time.
+Thus, an individual may appear in multiple rows with different roles.
 Within each sheet, records are sorted first by "Current" or "Former" status and then alphabetically by last name.
-Be aware that the same individual may have both current and former affiliations.
+Be aware that the same individual may have both current and former affiliations, or may have multiple current affiliations.

 #### Columns ####